ocallm1/Java_Streams_Testing/README.md

 # Java_Streams_Testing

-Some separate little programs to test various steam usages in Java
+Some separate little programs to test various stream usages in Java.